-121 E. Catherine is located on the northwest corner of 4th and Catherine in Ann Arbor.
+121 E. Catherine is located on the northwest corner of 4thand Catherine in Ann Arbor.
 The site is located adjacent to the Old Fourth Ward and Ann/Fourth Historic Districts.
 The site is currently a surface parking lot managed by the DDA as a paid parking lot.
 The lot contains 49 parking spaces serving neighborhood businesses.
 Additional public parking is provided on-street and in the Ann Ashley Structure two blocks to the west.
+There are 5,268 off-street and 607 on-street parking spaces within a 1/4 mile of the site.
 The site is seasonally used for public events.

 The city is subsequently working on a downtown parking analysis and downtown housing market study.
 The results of those studies will be integrated with community feedback in December 2020 report out.

 The City is considering the following objectives for redevelopment of 121 E. Catherine

 - Maximize affordable housing units below 60% AMI